aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## Step 4:  Additional verification

-1. Use `kubectl exec` to enter the pod and run the `redis-cli` tool to check the current configuration:
+1. Run the following command to open the Redis CLI:

 ```shell
 kubectl exec -it redis -- redis-cli
 ```

-2. Use the following command to check `maxmemory`:
+2. In the Redis CLI, run the following command to check `maxmemory`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory